 Golden Gate Sotheby’s International Realty consistently represents the highest priced homes in Belvedere and in Marin County.
 Whether you want a well-appointed, hillside home with dazzling views, or a luxurious waterside retreat with a private dock on the Belvedere lagoon, Golden Gate Sotheby's International Realty will exceed your expectations.

 Belvedere is in the Reed Union School District.
-The district is comprised of three schools: Reed Elementary (grades kindergarten-2); Bel Aire Elementary (grades 3-5); and Del Mar (grades 6-8).
-All of them have been recognized as "California Distinguished Schools".
-There is also St. Hilary School, a Catholic primary school for children grades kindergarten-8 located in the district.
+The district is comprised of three schools: Reed Elementary (kindergarten to 2nd grade); Bel Aire Elementary (grades 3 to 5); and Del Mar (grades 6 to 8).
+All of them have been recognized as "California Distinguished Schools."
+There is also St. Hilary School, a Catholic primary school for children grades kindergarten to 8, located in the district.
 Reed Union School District continues to be considered one of the best school districts in the nation.
-Reed School District schools rate well into the 900s according to the California Department of Education Academic Performance Index (API) - a standard of excellence.

 After-school programs are available through the recreation departments in Belvedere/Tiburon and Corte Madera and through Tiburon Peninsula's Soccer League, Softball League, and Little League.
 Childcare is available through the Belvedere-Tiburon Child Care Center, located on both the Reed and Bel Aire School campuses.

 Parents participate in Parent Teacher Association (PTA) sponsored activities and assist in the classrooms, libraries, and other school site locations.
 They also serve on the School Site Councils and the Board of Trustees.
 Parents, community members, and local businesses support schools through a parcel tax that provides for small class size and two bond measures to improve facilities.
 The parent-led Reed Schools Foundation funds Spanish, technology, art, music, physical education, and site enhancements.
 Please visit the Quick Links section for more information.